Can I prove every point I claimed?

 For your specific situation, refer to the Department of Home Affairs and a registered migration agent.
 The information above is organisational, not legal advice.

-Fees and processing times are the headline figures published by Department of Home Affairs.
+Fees and processing times are the headline figures published by Department of Home Affairs, retrieved May 2026.
 Individual applications routinely take longer; these figures are not a guarantee.
 Always confirm the live figure on the authority’s site.

 ReRooted groups the Subclass 189 requirements into 9 collection categories.
 Each card below shows the category, what it covers, and how many requirements sit inside it.